 Past client testimonials: Be sure to ask about past clients feedback from Realtors you are considering.
 See Client Feedback.

-A customer relationship usually occurs if you attend an open house, call about a listing or ask a realtor to give you an evaluation of your home.
-Basically, when you are asking for information.
+An unrepresented party relationship, formally called a customer, this relationship usually occurs if you attend an open house or call about a listing and ask general factual questions about the listing.
+Basically, when you are just asking for information.
 Setting up a search for you or viewing one of their listings does not automatically create an agency relationship.
-A Realtor must be honest with customer and fully disclose important information, though they do not have the same duties they have with a client, such as confidentiality and undivided loyalty.
+In this relationship a Realtor must be honest with the unrepresented party and fully disclose important information, though they do not have the same duties they have with a client, such as confidentiality and undivided loyalty.

 An Client (agency) relationship brings several duties to the Realtor that they must adhere to.